 The material handling industry is like every other in the 21st century: forced to do more work with fewer workers and at slimmer margins than ever before.
 Between staffing shortages and pay increases, and demands to handle ever-increasing volume of product in the same crowded warehouse, facilities managers and CEOs are looking for new solutions.

 How are modern warehouse managers able to store and process more inventory with limited staff and finite space?
-The solution lies in streamlined processes and better systems that optimize the use of space and allow the current workforce to handle more work.
+The solution lies in warehouse automation with streamlined processes and better systems that optimize the use of space and allow the current workforce to handle more work.

 AMRs Reduce the Impact of Worker Shortages

 At a time when it’s difficult for warehouse managers to staff to needed levels, Autonomous Mobile Robots bring relief.
 Material handling robots don’t take days off, call in sick or become less productive because of fatigue.
 These robots also remain a fixed cost; they don’t ask for pay raises; and there’s no lengthy recruitment and hiring process.
 When job requirements change, they can be programmed as needed and don’t need to be retrained.